1. What's the difference between counselling and psychotherapy?

 Individual therapy fees:

-From £60 per session (lasting 50 minutes) - either in person in and around Central London or via Skype/phone.
-Bespoke half day idea-generating and planning workshops are also available upon request.
+Starting from £140 per session (lasting 50-60 minutes) - either in person in and around Central London or via Zoom/phone.
+Bespoke half day laser focus workshops are also available upon request.
+For further details, feel free to contact me.

 What is your cancellation policy?